Korail Class 351000: 2nd generation

-The second generation of Class 351000 trains were built in 2003 by ROTEM (Railroading Technology System) to address the extension of the Suin-Bundang Line from Suseo station to Seolleung station.
+The second generation of Class 351000 trains were built in 2003 by KOROS to address the extension of the Suin-Bundang Line from Suseo station to Seolleung station.
 The car body as a whole was redesigned; the cab ends of the driving cars were changed completely, and the side windows are now coated and in a single piece (as opposed to the two-window setup between doors).
 Because of the circular front view, the trains are nicknamed "round face" (동글이).

 The trains are numbered 351-23~351-28.